 We performed procedures including identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management, those posted and approved by the same user, those posted to unusual accounts, and any unusual pairings identified.
+These included those posted and approved by the same user, those posted by infrequent users and any unusual debit-credit pairings identified.